starrywheat/TTCA_public/README.md

 5. (Optional) If you want to use langchain Azure Blob loader, sign up for a free Azure portal and create a blob storage account.
 Get the connection strings of the storage account.

-6. Save all the relevant credentials in .streamlit/secrets.toml (See an example in the directory)
+6. Save all the relevant credentials in .streamlit/secrets.toml

 ### Run the streamlit app locally
 Run the streamlit app locally
 ```